yaacov/node-modbus-ws/README.md

 ### Examples

-Load an example file to a web browser, and watch for the data received from server.
+See the examples directory in the server's code tree, load an example file to a web browser, and watch for the data received from server.